-These services listed below are applicable to projects where the nature, form and function of the facility has been defined through previous investigations and reports and the engineering services are required to take the project through to successful completion of construction.
+The services listed below are applicable to projects where the nature, form and function of the project has been defined through previous investigations and reports and the engineering services are required to take the project through to successful completion of construction.

-Note, in building or multi-disciplinary projects all calculation of quantities and related cost estimates are the responsibility of the quantity surveyor and are not included as normal services of the Engineer.
+Note, in building or multi-disciplinary projects all calculation of quantities and related cost estimates may be the responsibility of the quantity surveyor in which case they are not included as normal services of the consulting engineer.
 These services are shown in italics in the following lists.
+An exception normally occurs in the case of Mechanical engineering where bills of quantities are generally drawn up by the mechanical engineer and not the quantity surveyor.

-In other projects where quantity surveyors are not involved these services will be the responsibility of the Engineer.
+In other projects where quantity surveyors are not involved these services will be the responsibility of the consulting engineer.

-In certain instances on building or multi-disciplinary projects these services are provided with the assistance of the engineers in the respective disciplines and the specific scope should be formulated with care.
+In certain instances on building or multi-disciplinary projects these services are provided with the assistance of the consulting engineers in the respective disciplines and the specific scope should be formulated with care.
 For example, on building projects the electrical engineer may calculate quantities and related costs and will be compensated for this as an additional service.

-In the case where only a single consulting engineer is appointed on a project and the required services extend through to stage 4, 5 an 6, the services of the Principal Agent defined under paragraph 3.3.8 are included as normal services and must be agreed between the parties.
+In the case where only a single consulting engineer is appointed on a project the services and deliverables of the principal consultant listed in 3.3.6 are included as normal services.
+Where the required services extend through to stage 4, 5 and 6, the services of the principal agent defined under paragraph 3.3.8 are also included as normal services and must be agreed between the parties.